noorispeace1/keen-keeper/README.md

-project name : KeenKeeper
+Here is a refined, professional description of KeenKeeper that maintains your original meaning while enhancing the tone for a portfolio or app store listing.

-Project Description :
+Project Overview: KeenKeeper
-This app helps users keep track of their friends and reminds them when it's time to reach out.
-It's like a personal assistant for maintaining your social circle.
+KeenKeeper is a social CRM designed to help users nurture their most important relationships.
+In a world that moves fast, it’s easy for meaningful connections to slip through the cracks.
+This app acts as your personal "social assistant," ensuring you remain consistent and intentional with your inner circle.

-Technologies Used
+Technical Stack
-Next.js
+Framework: Next.js (App Router)

-Tailwind CSS & daisyui
+Styling: Tailwind CSS & DaisyUI

-Recharts
+Data Visualization: Recharts

-Vercel (for hosting)
+Deployment: Vercel

-Key Features
+Relationship Recency Tracker: Automatically calculates the "Days Since Contact" for every person in your network.
+It provides at-a-glance clarity on who you haven't spoken to lately.

-Days Since Contact: Automatically tracks how many days have passed since you last talked to a friend.
+Interaction Insights: Features a dynamic communication analytics dashboard.
+Using Recharts, it generates a visual breakdown (Pie Chart) of your interaction habits, categorized by Call, Text, or Video.

-Communication Analytics: Provides a visual pie chart showing your interaction methods (Call, Text, or Video).
+Proactive "Smart Reminders": The app intelligently assigns a "Next Due" date for each friend.
+It highlights individuals who are "overdue" for a check-in, removing the mental load of remembering when to reach out.

-Smart Reminders: Shows a "Next Due" date and labels friends who need attention so you never forget to check in.
+Social Dashboard: A clean, centralized interface built with DaisyUI that allows users to manage their entire social circle with minimal friction.